abdulazizahwan/flutter_money_management_app/README.md

 A new Flutter Money Management application.

-# Finance App UI Design - Flutter UI Best Practice
+# Moora Money Management App UI Design - Flutter UI Best Practice

 ## [Watch it on YouTube](https://youtu.be/IyFUW7JAvTQ)